Innuendo

 Written by Queen

-Definately not one of the most seamless edits.
+This is not one of the more seamless edits.
 The first edit appears 20 seconds into the track, cutting some instrumental bits.
-Throughout the rest of the song there are other various small instrumental bits taken out, including a very noticable one near the end.
-Stick to the album version.
+Throughout the rest of the song there are other various small instrumental bits taken out, including a very noticeable one near the end.

 Written by Queen